 Two days later, Bauman's primary surgeon at the Boston Medical Center, Dr. Jeffrey Kalish, performed a formal amputation of each leg at roughly four inches above the knee.
 He made sure they were even and cut each layer — skin, tissue, muscle and bone — like a staircase up the inside of the leg, which made it easier to tuck in the muscle and stitch the tissue together.
 Before doing so, Kalish rinsed out the open legs for 10 minutes to wash away any contaminants that could lead to infection.
 Pictured below is Jeff Bauman in 2013 at Fenway Park.
 Watch video of him throwing out the first pitch. -The New York Times

-Yes.
+Yes, though it's not shown in the movie.
 Both of Jeff's legs were amputated at the knee on the day of the bombings.
 Since Jeff had lost so much blood, the doctors had to keep resuscitating him during the surgery, pumping him with blood and fluids.
-Then at around 1 a.m., doctors operated again to drain internal fluids that had built up from the blunt force of the explosion. -The New York Times
+Later at around 1 a.m., doctors operated again to drain internal fluids that had built up from the blunt force of the explosion. -The New York Times

 Yes.
 Fact-checking the Stronger Boston Marathon bombing movie confirms that when he woke up from the surgery, Jeff was interviewed by the FBI and gave them a description of terrorist Tamerlan Tsarnaev, who he had seen just before the explosion.
 Jeff Bauman's brother Chris said, "He woke up under so much drugs, asked for a paper and pen and wrote, 'bag, saw the guy, looked right at me'."
 The description he gave was instrumental in narrowing down the suspect pool and eventually identifying the Tsarnaev brothers, which led to the manhunt that was depicted in 2016's Patriots Day starring Mark Wahlberg.
 In addition to talking to the FBI, Bauman also worked with a Boston PD sketch artist. -Telegraph